Emanuela Del Gado Elected as 2020 Fellow of the American Physical Society

 The APS Fellowship Program was created to recognize members who may have made advances in physics through original research and publication, or made significant innovative contributions in the application of physics to science and technology.

-Del Gado’s selection this year is a testament to her noted accomplishments as a researcher as well as instructor of physics.
+Del Gado’s selection this year is a testament to her noted accomplishments as a researcher as well as an instructor of physics.

 “I am humbled and thrilled to be a part of the APS Fellowship Program, it is a big honor,” says Del Gado.
 “As an immigrant, I feel even more welcomed and recognized by the American physics community, which is a truly international community so it is important for me.”